Diablo II: Release

+Diablo II was released in Japan through Capcom.

 Support and legacy

-Blizzard continues to provide limited support for Diablo II, including occasional patches.
+Until 2016, Blizzard provided limited support for Diablo II, including occasional patches.
 Although the original CD retail release worked on Windows 95/98/Me/NT4SP5, the current version downloadable from Battle.net requires at least Windows 2000/XP.

 Around 2008, the announcement of Diablo III renewed the interest in its predecessor and brought more attention to the many mods available for the game.

 In 2015, an unofficial port for the ARM architecture-based Pandora handheld became available by static recompilation and reverse engineering of the original x86 version.

-On March 11, 2016 Blizzard released the 1.14a Patch, which added support for Windows 7 and newer, a macOS installer and support for OS X 10.10 and 10.11.
+On March 11, 2016, Blizzard released the 1.14a Patch, which added support for Windows 7 and newer, a macOS installer and support for OS X 10.10 and 10.11.
 Diablo II is not supported on macOS 10.15, due to Apple completely dropping compatibility with 32-bit binaries in this version.

 Diablo II: Resurrected

 A remaster of the original and expansion, entitled Diablo II: Resurrected, was released in 2021 for Windows, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and Nintendo Switch.
-The remaster includes updated graphics and re-rendering of the game's cutscenes, and supports cross-progression between the different platforms.
+The remaster includes updated graphics, smoother gameplay and re-rendering of the game's cutscenes, and supports cross-progression between the different platforms.
 The remastered version supports online features for players within the same console family, but not local co-op.
 Cross-platform play was not available upon release, although there is a possibility of it being included in a future update.
 The game also features quality-of-life improvements that Blizzard can implement by taking advantage of modern computers and consoles, including support for controllers on all systems, easier means of item identification, and shared stashes of items between all of a player's characters.
 But the designers also forego elements such as quest markers that are common in modern games, preserving as much of the original experience as possible, and making the re-master almost completely unchanged from the original Diablo II.